 SOTYLIZE (sotalol hydrochloride) by R-Pharm US is beta-adrenoreceptor blocking (vaughan williams class ii) and cardiac action potential duration prolongation (vaughan williams class iii) antiarrhythmic properties.
 Approved for documented, life-threatening ventricular arrhythmias, such.
 First approved in 2014.

-SOTYLIZE is an oral solution formulation of sotalol hydrochloride, a non-cardioselective beta-blocker (Class II antiarrhythmic) combined with potassium channel blocking activity (Class III antiarrhythmic).
-It is indicated for documented, life-threatening ventricular arrhythmias and works by reducing heart rate and prolonging cardiac action potential duration.
-The dual mechanism makes it effective at higher doses (160+ mg/day) for rhythm control in high-risk patients.
+SOTYLIZE is an oral solution formulation of sotalol hydrochloride, a dual-action antiarrhythmic combining non-cardioselective beta-blockade (Class II) with cardiac action potential prolongation (Class III).
+It is indicated for documented, life-threatening ventricular arrhythmias.
+The drug works by reducing heart rate through beta-adrenergic receptor blocking and prolonging the cardiac action potential duration at doses ≥160 mg/day.

 beta-adrenoreceptor blocking (Vaughan Williams Class II) and cardiac action potential duration prolongation (Vaughan Williams Class III) antiarrhythmic properties.
 The two isomers of sotalol have similar Class III antiarrhythmic effects, while the l-isomer is responsible for virtually all of the…